 | Litigation Costs | Legal fees and expenses | Adds to financial burden |

-The legal ramifications of breach can be far-reaching, and it is vital for parties to understand the potential consequences of noncompliance.
+The legal consequences of breach can be far-reaching, and it is important for parties to understand the potential outcomes of noncompliance.
 Breach of a noncompete agreement can lead to costly and time-consuming litigation, damaging relationships and reputations.
-By understanding the legal implications, parties can take proactive steps to prevent breaches and minimize Litigation Risks.
+By understanding the legal implications, parties can take proactive steps to prevent breaches and minimize litigation risks.

-When negotiating noncompete agreement terms, it is vitally important to carefully consider the scope, duration, and geographic restrictions to secure a balanced and enforceable contract.
-This delicate balance is vital to confirm that the agreement is fair to both parties and does not unduly restrict the individual's future opportunities.
+When negotiating noncompete agreement terms, it is important to carefully consider the scope, duration, and geographic restrictions to secure a balanced and enforceable contract.
+This balance ensures that the agreement is fair to both parties and does not unduly restrict the individual’s future opportunities.

-To achieve this balance, it is vital to identify key negotiation points, including:
+To achieve this balance, identify these negotiation points:

 - Scope of restricted activities: Clearly define the specific activities or industries that are restricted to avoid ambiguity.

-- Duration of the noncompete: Verify the duration is reasonable and aligns with the individual's career goals and industry norms.
+- Duration of the noncompete: Ensure the duration is reasonable and aligns with the individual’s career goals and industry norms.

 - Geographic restrictions: Define the specific geographic region where the noncompete applies to avoid overreaching restrictions.